AdobeDocs/release-notes.en/current.md

 author: mfrei
 ---

-# Adobe Experience Cloud release notes
+# Early Access - Adobe Experience Cloud release notes

 New features and fixes in the Adobe Experience Cloud.